 Also included in the collection are dozens of notices with information about each film that were posted in the Palace Theater lobby before screenings.
 There are also posters for the Matrix nightclub, The Shed, and the Secret Cinema film series.

-Arnold’s career as a filmmaker is documented by promotional material for the award-winning film Luminous Procuress (1971), which featured the Cockettes.
+Arnold’s career as a filmmaker is documented by promotional material for the award-winning film Luminous Procuress (1971) featuring the Cockettes.

 Singer-songwriter Sylvester first performed with the Cockettes in Radio Rodeo, a benefit for the Gay People’s Defense Fund.
 By 1971 he was appearing as a solo artist around San Francisco.
-Sylvester later became known as the “Queen of Disco” after a string of hit singles such as “You Make Me Feel (Mighty Real).”
+Sylvester later became known as the “Queen of Disco” after a string of hit singles such as “You Make Me Feel (Mighty Real),” "Do Ya Wanna Funk," and "Someone Like You."

 The collection contains posters and handbills for concerts by Sylvester (and Sylvester and his Hot Band).
 It also includes photographs of Sylvester and newspaper coverage of his death from AIDS in 1988.